Kong/docs.konghq.com/app/deck/gateway/tags.md

 The `--select-tag` flag _can_ be used with `deck gateway sync` for situations where the state file doesn't contain the above information.
 It is strongly advised that you **do not** supply select-tags to `sync` and `diff` commands via flags.

+**Important**: It is not possible to sync a subset of content from a single file using `select_tags`. `--select-tag` must be provided when running `deck gateway dump` and the same file must be synced to the Admin API using the exact same `select_tags`.

 ## Default select tags

 decK lets you specify entity relationships using foreign keys.
 For example, look at the following files that manage Consumers and Consumer Groups: